 This public service announcement encourages Canadians to commit to taking a moment of silence by putting down their device and paying attention when crossing the street.
 It is dedicated to 1000's of young pedestrians that are killed or injured in Canada each year.

 On November 17, 2014 an event was held with students from Northern Secondary School to share the results of the survey and launch the moment of silence public service announcement.
 Read the press release.

 I ThinkFirst!
 Contest 2018

 The annual I ThinkFirst!
-Contest will be running from April 9 to May 14, 2018.
+Contest is took place from April 9 to May 14, 2018.

 Based on the TD ThinkFirst For Kids curriculum, the goal of the contest is to highlight the importance of brain and spinal cord injury prevention.
 Submissions could include: photos, paintings, videos, poems, posters, collages, comic books, short stories.

-The top three winning classrooms receive a classroom set of helmets and a $500 gift card to Scholar's Choice, and the top five individual winners receive a $200 gift card to a sporting goods store.
+The top three winning classrooms receive a classroom set of helmets and a $500 gift card to Amazon, and the top five individual winners receive a $200 gift card to Amazon!

 Parachute received some wonderful submissions from student participants from Ontario and Saskatchewan for the 2017 I ThinkFirst!
 Contest.

 We enlisted the help of a fantastic judging panel: